ashishtele/Python_Scripts/README.md

-# Python Scripts !.
+# Python Scripts
-Useful class scripts such as twitter comment scrap, pdf to excel extractor etc
+Useful class scripts such as Twitter comment scrap, pdf to Excel extractor etc

 ### Rest
 1. Useful to scrap tweets by a person